Appearance

 Pagination — the cross-framework headless pager

-Pagination is Rozie's headless, fully-accessible pagination control — a @rozie-ui family with no third-party engine behind it.
-The whole windowed page-item model (numbers interleaved with ellipses, configurable sibling/boundary windowing), the prev/next bounds, the roving keyboard navigation, the <nav> landmark with aria-current="page" on the active control, and the two-way page binding are authored once in Pagination.rozie and compiled to idiomatic React, Vue, Svelte, Angular, Solid, and Lit.
+Pagination is a headless, fully-accessible pagination control with no third-party engine behind it.
+It covers the whole windowed page-item model: numbers interleaved with ellipses, configurable sibling/boundary windowing, the prev/next bounds, roving keyboard navigation, the <nav> landmark with aria-current="page" on the active control, and the two-way page binding.
+The same component ships for React, Vue, Svelte, Angular, Solid, and Lit.

-It is HEADLESS: the component computes the page-item model and exposes it through scoped slots, so you render each control however your design system wants — or accept the default, fully token-themed buttons.
-The current page is modelValue (the sole model: true prop → an Angular ControlValueAccessor), so the pager binds to forms like any control.
+It is headless: the component computes the page-item model and exposes it through scoped slots, so you render each control however your design system wants, or accept the default, fully token-themed buttons.
+The current page is modelValue (the sole model: true prop, which drives an Angular ControlValueAccessor), so the pager binds to forms like any control.

 The @rozie-ui/pagination packages